harvestdp/terraform-s3-user/README.md

 ### terraform-s3-user-c5-files

-A Terraform module that creates a tagged S3 bucket and an IAM user/key with access to the bucket
+A Terraform module that creates a tagged S3 bucket and an IAM user/key with access to the bucket, specifically for Concrete5 website S3 File Storage

 ## Inputs